The Canadian Election has been announced to take place on 20th September 2021, this is a quick review of who is running in my own local area.

 He has mentioned health many times in 2021.

-He has mentioned COVID 9 times, pandemic sixteen times, and vaccine seventeen times, in 2021 (Note: some crossover where all phrases intermingled in one tweet)
+He has mentioned COVID 9 times, the pandemic sixteen times, and the vaccine seventeen times, in 2021 (Note: some crossover where all phrases intermingled in one tweet)

-A good percentage of his tweets or retweets are at the federal rather than local perspective.
-Now and again, I am given a little insight what he is doing locally but not a great deal.
+A good percentage of his tweets or retweets are from the federal rather than local perspective.
+Now and again, I am given a little insight into what he is doing locally but not a great deal.
 This is the case in the US too.

 Let’s have a look at his entry on the Liberal Party website:

 Well, that’s not good!
 No platform for the local area but you can see a very brief resume about him.

 The Conservative Party candidate for this area is Syed Mohsin.
 So, let’s see what we can find out about him.

 First, I went to the Conservative Party website and saw their list of candidates[looks like this link is now broken but replaced with some kind of childish graphic [as of 31 Jan 2023].
 In the little container they have for him there are no links to any social media accounts.
 Not a good start.
 However, when I click on the “Learn More” link [as of 29 Jan 2023 the link is broken and goes nowhere] the site just times out, also, there is no security certificate on the domain either.

 There is a Conservative Party website for our area, but it doesn’t list the candidate’s name.

 So, I have nothing to go on to assess what this part will do for this area.